-Lance Finch obtained his law degree from UBC in 1962.
-He worked in private practice at Guild Yule for twenty years before becoming a trial judge and ultimately serving as Chief Justice for the Court of Appeal of British Columbia and Yukon Territory between 2001 and 2013.
-Justice Finch was one of ten graduates from the class of 1962 who went on to become a judge.
-He has fond memories of the silliness and good-natured pranks that he experienced in law school, and of the lifelong connections that they helped foster.
+Justice Lance Finch obtained his law degree from UBC in 1962.
+Justice Finch, who passed away on August 30, 2020, worked in private practice at Guild Yule for twenty years before becoming a trial judge and ultimately serving as Chief Justice for the Court of Appeal of British Columbia and Yukon Territory between 2001 and 2013.
+He became a member of the Order of British Columbia in 2017.

 For more, read Profile of Justice Lance Finch from The Advocate, 59 (2001) and listen to the Allard Law History Project interview with Justice Lance Finch.